verifa/website/src/posts/power-of-infrastructure-as-code-iac.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

 All it took was 17 seconds and the virtual machine is again provisioned.
-We can also see in the plan that Terraform has marked the fields we removed with value `(known after apply)`  .
-This means that Terraform is going to figure out these values and we don’t have to.

 ## Replicating the infrastructure with Terraform